wangchukc23/Comprehensive_Quiz/README.md

 # Comprehensive_Quiz
 This repository contains code and reflection on predicting weight based on n height, age, and exercise level using "Gym Members Exercise Dataset"

+# Reflection
+The task was to predict weight using height, age, and exercise level from a gym members dataset, a standard regression problem.
+We addressed this by first loading and preprocessing the data, ensuring only relevant features were kept and checking for missing values.
+Exploratory data analysis followed, using histograms and scatter plots to visualize feature distributions and their relationship with weight, providing initial insights.
+A Linear Regression model was then trained on a split dataset to learn the patterns.
+Finally, the model's performance was evaluated using Mean Squared Error (MSE) on the test set, yielding an MSE of approximately 423.56.
+This value quantifies the model's accuracy in predicting weight based on the selected inputs.
+The process successfully demonstrated a typical machine learning workflow for a regression task, from data handling to model evaluation, highlighting the utility of Linear Regression for understanding linear relationships in the data.